Let’s have a sneak peak at the NEW David Lloyd Club in Harrogate.

-For me, the biggest change has been in the gym area.
+For me though, the biggest change has been in the gym area.
 It’s gone through quite a transformation, a new High Impact studio for classes such as Body Attack and Body Pump, an amazing Group Cycling Studio and a Mind and Body studio, the perfect setting for Yoga and Pilates, which you can book all their classes through a handy David Lloyd app.

 The swimming pool hasn’t changed a great deal yet, but you’ll be pleased to hear it has had a spruce up, plus they’ve added a new sauna, steam room and a feature shower.
 Don’t worry folks, they’ve kept the spa area too and still offer Espa and have introduced Elemis products and a great list of relaxing treatments.

-National, the club is known for its investment in racquet sports, so you’ll jump for joy at the sight of the refurbished tennis courts and in due course they plan to refurbish the outside courts too!
+Nationally, the club is known for its investment in racquet sports, so you’ll jump for joy at the sight of the refurbished tennis courts and in due course they plan to refurbish the outside courts too!
 And all the other areas such as locker rooms have been updated too.